-When individuals get to the point in their lives where they lack motivation due to their low self-esteem, it is sometimes referred to as ‘learned hopelessness’ is when one gives up trying after having constant failure in life.
-This concept is often applied to conditions and behaviors, such as clinical behavior, domestic violence, poverty, child maltreatment, and substance abuse; but again, these terms do not discriminate and can be found in youth that have not experienced some of what has been mentioned.
+When individuals get to the point in their lives where they lack motivation due to their low self-esteem, it is sometimes referred to as ‘learned hopelessness’ - when one gives up trying after having constantly failed in life.
+This concept is often applied to conditions and behaviors, such as clinical behavior, domestic violence, poverty, child maltreatment, and substance abuse; but again, these terms do not discriminate and can be found in youth that has not experienced some of what has been mentioned.

 Listen people….low self-esteem is a serious, serious thing.
-There are so many youth who smile at us and tell us it is all okay, but they are dying inside.
-Low self-esteem is a very difficult thing to cope with, especially if the child is suffering from outside issues such as bullying, family issues and so on.
+There are so many youths who smile at us and tell us it is all okay, but they are dying inside.
+Low self-esteem is a very difficult thing to cope with, especially if the child is suffering from outside issues such as bullying, family issues, and so on.

-It takes a village to raise a child….
+It takes a village….
 Love, listen, guide and protect…let’s uplift our youth together!